 Elevation: 4,987 ft

 Cervidae Peak is located in the Boise Mountains just north of Lucky Peak Lake.
-The peak’s name originated with Dan Robbins, and thanks to Dan’s efforts the name was adopted by the U.S. Board of Geographic Names in 2015.
-In scientific taxonomy, the familycommonly referred to as “the deer family” and consists of at least 47 different species.
+The peak’s name originated with Dan Robbins and, thanks to Dan’s efforts, the name was adopted by the U.S. Board of Geographic Names in 2015.
+In scientific taxonomy, the family Cervidae is commonly referred to as “the deer family” and consists of at least 47 different species.
 Many mule deer are found in the area and on this peak year-round.
 Cervidae Peak is one of the 4 Grand Slam Peaks.
 The other three peaks are Mount Heinen, Kepros Mountain and Shaw Mountain.
 Of the 4 peaks, Cervidae Peak is the most popular and sees hundreds of ascents each year.
 I believe that Cervidae Peak has been climbed every month of the year.

-I first hiked to its summit in 1990 and have climbed many times since and from many different directions.
+I first hiked to its summit in 1990 and have climbed it many times since and from many different directions.
 The summit register records climbs in most months.
-It is a hot climb in the summer, and there is no available water.
-The west side route from ID-21 in the book is no longer accessible because of a recently-installed deer fence.
+It is a hot climb in the Summer and there is no available water.
+The West Side Route from ID-21 (in the book) is no longer accessible because of a recently-installed deer fence.
 This page focuses on the most popular route (the Southeast Ridge).
 Also see John Platt’s trip report.
 USGS Arrowrock Dam